FelberMartin/kompositum/PrivacyPolicy.md

-## Privacy Policy for Wortschatz
+## Privacy Policy for "Wort + Schatz"

 **Effective Date:** 24.05.2024

-This privacy policy ("Policy") describes how Felber Development ("we," "us," or "our") collects, uses, and discloses your information in connection with your use of our mobile application, Wortschatz ("App").
+This privacy policy ("Policy") describes how Felber Development ("we," "us," or "our") collects, uses, and discloses your information in connection with your use of our mobile application, "Wort + Schatz" ("App").

 **Information We Collect**